rcastrucci/jsoncrypt/README.md

     else:
         print("String is not encrypted or not in a json format")

-# Is possible to encrypt a dictionary type
+# Encrypt a dictionary type
 **On encrypt it returns a string and on decrypt it returns back a sictionary**

     mydict = {"Name": "GRC Algoritmos"}